-In your quest for home cooling tips, are you wondering about central air?
+In your quest for home cooling tips, are you wondering about central air vs window units?
 Or should you keep cooling your home through window air conditioning units.
 What about those new fangled mini split air conditioning units also called ductless air conditioning aka heat pumps for warming your home in the winter?

-This post about home cooling tips, focusing on window air conditioning versus central air, is perpetually popular, regardless of the time of year.
+This post about home cooling tips, focusing on how a window ac unit versus central air stacks up, is perpetually popular, regardless of the time of year.
 It explores the pros and cons of cooling your home with window air conditioning, ductless air conditioning system, and central air.